Large outdoor projector screen showing a football game in a backyard at night

 The PX1-PRO is the answer if you want to watch afternoon NFL games outdoors without waiting for sundown.
 Its ultra-short-throw design, paired with the included ALR screen, gives you genuinely usable daytime viewing on a covered patio.

 At $2,799 it's significantly more expensive than the other options here.
-But if you're building a permanent outdoor entertainment setup as part of a premium cord-cutting setup upgrade, the total cost of a covered patio, outdoor audio, and projector package often includes this tier.
+But if you're building a permanent outdoor entertainment setup as part of a premium cord-cutting setup (/premium-cord-cutting-setup-under-500) upgrade, the total cost of a covered patio, outdoor audio, and projector package often includes this tier.

 Projector vs. Outdoor TV: Which Is Right for Sports?